tbrianjones/ome-docs/DOCUMENTATION.md

 Security
 --------
 Security on Github is maintained with the OME.
-- Public Files can be viewed by anyone and without logging into a github account.
+- Public Files can be viewed by anyone and without logging into a Github account.
 - Viewing Private Files require users to Login with their Github account.
 Their account must have access to Pull the File they are trying to view.